 The named Governor for child protection issues is Mr Chris Webb.

-Our safeguarding and child protection policy can be found here.
+Our safeguarding and child protection policy can be found here and the link to the Cornwall Safeguarding Partnership is below.

 Stay up to date and keep your child safe in today's digital world!